dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ## Adversarial Attacks

 A trained CNN model acts as a linear seperator for high dimensional data for different classes where every point(image) is associated with its class.
 Of course, the boundary of seperation is not perfect.
-This provides an opportunity to push one image from one class to another (*cross the boundary*) i.e. perturbating the input data in the direction of another class.
+This provides an opportunity to push one image from one class to another (*cross the boundary*) i.e. perturbing the input data in the direction of another class.

 <p align="center">
 <img src='/images/adv_learning/boundary.png' width="50%"/>
 </p>

-A better way to illustrate the two non-targeted and targeted attack is explained by this story of Sherlock Holmes on [cleverhans](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html) blog :
+A better way to illustrate the two, non-targeted and targeted attack is explained by this story of Sherlock Holmes on [cleverhans](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html) blog :

 > Suppose Professor Moriarty wishes to frame Sherlock Holmes for a crime.
 He may arrange for an unsuspected accomplice to give Sherlock Holmes a pair of very unique and ornate boots.
 After Sherlock has worn these boots in the presence of the policemen he routinely assists, the policemen will learn to associate the unique boots with him.
 Professor Moriarty may then commit a crime while wearing a second copy of the same pair of boots, leaving behind tracks that will cause Holmes to fall under suspicion.